-These risks could result in damage to, or destruction of, mineral properties, production facilities and other properties, personal injury, environmental damage, delays in mining, increased production costs, monetary losses, and possible legal liability.
 Advancements in science and technology and in mine design, methods, equipment, and training have created the possibility of reducing some of these risks, but there can be no assurances that such occurrences will not take place and that they will not negatively impact us, our operations, and our personnel.

 In addition to those other risks identified above, mining operations are also subject to ownership and operating risks relating to the valuable nature of the product being produced.
-Our Mexican operations have both suffered from armed robberies of doré within the past three years.
+Our Mexican operations have experienced armed robberies of doré within the past three years.
 We have instituted a number of additional security measures and a more frequent shipping schedule in response to these incidents.
-We have subsequently renewed our insurance policy to mitigate some of the financial loss that would result from such criminal activities in the future, however a substantial deductible amount would apply to any such losses in Mexico.
+We have subsequently renewed our insurance policy to mitigate some of the financial loss that would result from such criminal activities in the future, however, a substantial deductible amount would apply to any such losses in Mexico.